Happy clients generate a profitable business, right?

 Not listening to your client’s needs is the fastest road to problems in any business relationship.
 Hence the first basic step towards nurturing one is to gain their trust.
 Think about it.
 Would you let a stranger build your house?
 Well, not really.
 The same is valid for any service that requires a lengthy creative process.

 A good first impression goes a long way.
-Once your client trusts both your skills and word to deliver their requirements, the collaboration process will work smoothly.
+Once your client trusts your skills and word to deliver their requirements, the collaboration process will work smoothly.
 If, on the other hand, you’re hesitant to share information or lack confidence regarding the future project, you’ll end up with a doubtful client who’s likely to switch to a different company at the first disagreement.

 Share your previous projects and results

-Past testimonials also help you gain trust and take any worry concerning your experience off your client’s shoulders.
+Past testimonials also help you gain trust and take any worry concerning your experience off of your client’s shoulders.
 A single testimonial can tell a client if you’re serious, meet deadlines, communicate well, and bring unique solutions to their problems.

 All this being said, Caleb Rule advises not to hesitate to educate: